Picovoice/picovoice/sdk/rust/README.md

 `keyword_path` is the absolute path to [Porcupine wake word engine](https://github.com/Picovoice/porcupine) keyword file (with `.ppn` suffix).
 `context_path` is the absolute path to [Rhino Speech-to-Intent engine](https://github.com/Picovoice/rhino) context file (with `.rhn` suffix).
-`wake_word_callback` is invoked upon the detection of wake phrase and `inference_callback` isinvoked upon completion of follow-on voice command inference.
+`wake_word_callback` is invoked upon the detection of wake phrase and `inference_callback` is invoked upon completion of follow-on voice command inference.

 When instantiated, valid sample rate can be obtained via `sample_rate()`.
 Expected number of audio samples per frame is `frame_length()`.